popolee0513/Data-Engineering-Note/README.md

            - Not Suitable Situation:
              - `when you require ACID transactions`
              - if you find yourself forcing your data into an aggregate-oriented design
+      - Column-based(Cassandra)
+        - these databases focus on columns and groups of columns when storing and accessing data
+        - fast search speed, strong scalability, low complexity
+        - use case
+          - Suitable Situation :
+          - Not Suitable Situation : `when you require ACID transactions`
       - Key-Value <key, value>
         - Architecture
           - Shard easily